adityagawraw/lifeSkillRepo/LearningProcess.md

 4. According to the video, what are the steps to take when approaching a new topic?
 Only mention the points.
 5. ->
 5. What are some of the actions you can take going forward to improve your learning process?
--> Learning using Feynman Technique.
+   Learning using Feynman Technique. aditya